canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 ## Manage Service Accounts using the Python API

-The `spark-client` snap relies on the [`spark8t` toolkit](https://github.com/canonical/spark-k8s-toolkit-py). `spark8t` provides both a CLI and a programmatic interface to enhanced Spark client functionalities.
+The `spark-client` snap relies on the [`spark8t` toolkit](https://github.com/canonical/spark-k8s-toolkit-py). `spark8t` provides both a CLI and a programmatic interface to enhanced Apache Spark client functionalities.

 Here we describe how to use the `spark8t` toolkit (as part of the `spark-client` snap) to manage service accounts using Python.